-My favorite part about this recipe, aside from only having about 100 calories per cookie, is the fact that I don’t need to clean my food processor to make it. 🙂
+My favorite part about this recipe, aside from only having about 100 calories per cookie, is the fact that I don't need to clean (or use!) my sub-par food processor to make it.

 - Dollop the batter onto a wax paper-lined plate (I usually get about eight cookies).